Skip to content

 This endpoint returns all the details of an existing consumer overdraft, assigned to the person with the person_id in the request URL.
 Additionally, subscribe to the webhook event OVERDRAFT to receive status updates about the overdraft.
 For a list of possible values and their descriptions, check the Appendix.

-Please note that the webhook event sends status updates only.
+The webhook event sends status updates only.
 You have to call the GET method for the full overdraft details.

 Request URL